Capigiro takes gelato for a modern spin in downtown Philly.

 As of June 16, 2006, Capogiro had generated 306 flavors of gelato and sorbet.
-They feature 27 flavors per day, each bin decorated with the respective flavor’s core ingredient.
-This section features Chilean table grape, grapefruit with Campari, pineapple mint, and black fig, among others.
-[A sad fact of gelateria photography: display cases never seem to photograph well.
+They feature 27 flavors per day, each bin decorated with the respective flavor’s core ingredient, including Chilean table grape, grapefruit with Campari, pineapple mint, and black fig. [A sad fact of gelateria photography: display cases never seem to photograph well.
 Must be the glare.]

-This small cup was overflowing with two creamy scoops: honeysuckle and pineapple with Lancaster County meadow mint.
+My small cup overflowed with two creamy scoops: honeysuckle and pineapple with Lancaster County meadow mint.
 Near the green spoon, if you look closely, you can spot a honeysuckle flower.
 I never knew plantlife could taste so good.
-Capogiro tends to highlight local, seasonal ingredients, so you won’t find honeysuckle in the fall or winter.
+Capogiro tends to highlight local, seasonal ingredients, so forget honeysuckle in the fall or winter.